-I.20 The Applicant shall provide thorough documentation establishing seasonal high groundwater elevations at the Property to ensure that there is a minimum of a two foot separation between the bottom of the stormwater management infiltration chambers and the seasonal high groundwater table.
+- I.19 The Applicant shall submit for review and administrative approval to the Town Engineer design details confirming that the rooftop detention system will conform to the runoff assumptions and calculations in the Applicant's Stormwater Analysis.
+Any change to the rooftop detention system design will require the approval of the Board. - I.20 The Applicant shall provide thorough documentation establishing seasonal high groundwater elevations at the Property to ensure that there is a minimum of a two-foot separation between the bottom of the stormwater management infiltration chambers and the seasonal high groundwater table.
 Such data shall be conducted in March or April.
 The Applicant shall provide the proposed locations and number of test pits and wells to the Board for review and administrative approval.
-After the site specific field data has been collected, the Frimpter Method or other methodology acceptable to the Board shall be used.
-The Applicant shall and agreed to provide thorough documentation establishing seasonal high groundwater elevations at the Property to ensure that there is a minimum of a

-Comment [PH46]: If the cure period is extended to 14 days, I don't think the language "or longer as may be applicable" should be included.

-BETA: Agree.
-14 days is a more than reasonable time to cure deficiencies.
-Erosion controls will be already stockpiled on site in case of this need.

-Comment [PH47]: Why is this proposed to be deleted?

-I don't see that there will be any 404 Corps jurisdiction. ok to delete.

-Comment [SK48]: Condition already addressed above in Condition C.2.1.
-Also, Frimpter method is not required by regulation and/or on other residential projects in Arlington.

-two-foot separation between the bottom of the stormwater management infiltration chambers and the seasonal high groundwater table.
-The Applicant shall provide proposed locations and number of test pits and wells to the Board for review and administrative approval.
-Seasonal high groundwater shall be established based on Volume 2, Chapter 2: Structural BMP Specifications for the Massachusetts Stormwater Handbook, with specific requirements, as follows "Estimate seasonal high groundwater based on soil mottles or through direct observation when borings are conducted in April or May, when groundwater levels are likely to be highest.
-If it is difficult to determine the seasonal high groundwater elevation from the borings or test pits, then use the Frimpter method developed by the USGS (Massachusetts/Rhode Island District Office) to estimate seasonal high groundwater.
-After estimating the seasonal high groundwater using the Frimpter method, re-examine the bore holes or test pits to determine if there are any field indicators that corroborate the Frimpter method estimate."

-I.21 The Board has retained BETA Group to conduct a review of the stormwater management system utilizing the rainfall totals using the NOAA Atlas 14+ data.
-This analysis shows that both Infiltration Basin 1 and Infiltration Basin 3 experience higher water surface elevations during the 100 year storm event, which may result in negative impacts to the site drainage.
-The Applicant shall revise both Infiltration Basin 1 and Infiltration Basin 3 to accommodate the increased flows using the NOAA Atlas 14+ data.

-I.22.16 The Applicant shall retain a qualified stormwater monitor civilqualified professional engineer to oversee the installation of the stormwater system.
+After the site specific field data has been collected, the Frimpter Method or other methodology acceptable to the Board shall be used. - I.21 The Board has retained BETA Group to conduct a review of the stormwater management system utilizing the rainfall totals using the NOAA Atlas 14+ data.
+This analysis shows that both Infiltration Basin 1 and Infiltration Basin 3 experience higher water surface elevations during the 100-year storm event, which may result in negative impacts to the site drainage.
+The Applicant shall revise both Infiltration Basin 1 and Infiltration Basin 3 to accommodate the increased flows using the NOAA Atlas 14+ data. - I.22 The Applicant shall retain a qualified stormwater monitor civil engineer to oversee the installation of the stormwater system.
 A stormwater mitigation report shall be submitted to the Board within ten (10) days of the completion of the installation of the stormwater management system.
-Such stormwater mitigation report shall include as-built plans, photographs from installation, and a written summary of the installation of the stormwater management system, as well as stormwater best management practices (porous pavement, rain gardens, and porous pavement within the Property).

-I.2317 The Applicant shall only treat planted areas within resource areas and buffer zones with slow release nitrogen fertilizer once during the initial planting year.
+Such stormwater mitigation report shall include as-built plans, photographs from installation, and a written summary of the installation of the stormwater management system, as well as stormwater best management practices (porous pavement, rain gardens, and porous paths and walkways throughout the Property). - I.23 The Applicant shall only treat planted areas within resource areas with slow release nitrogen fertilizer.
 Application of this fertilizer is not permitted to ocur during the summer months or after storm events.
-Lawn fertilizer may only be applied twice per year, once in the Spring and once in the Fall, with the exception of the initial planting year.

-I.2418 The application of plant nutrients shall comply with 330 CMR 31.00.
-No other herbicides or treatment methods may be utilized on the Property unless approved as part of the approved Invasive Species Management Plan.
-No pesticides or rodenticides shall be used to treat pest management issues within resource areas
+Lawn fertilizer may only be applied twice per year, once in the Spring and once in the Fall. - I.24 The application of plant nutrients shall comply with 330 CMR 31.00.
+No other herbicides or treatment methods may be utilized on the Property.
+No pesticides or rodenticides shall be used to treat pest management issues within resource areas. - I.25 No snow storage or sand/salt is allowed within one hundred feet (100') of resource areas.

-Comment [MN49]: Language from the Concom to insert.

-Comment [PH50]: Has this condition been addressed through the project change, or basins 1 and 3 still be impacted in the 100-year storm?

-BETA: this is based on old design. ok to strike.

-Comment [PH51]: Is the Commission ok with fertilizer being used during the summer months in the initial planting year?

-BETA: no they are not - so don't accept strike-out here.

-It is understood that the ACC doesn't allow fertilizing during the summer and allow it only once during the initial planting year.

-I.2519 No snow storage or sand/salt is allowed within one hundred feet (100') of resource areas.